The covering radius and a discrete surface area for non-hollow simplices: Conjecture : Lattice polytopes with k interior lattice points

-\begin{remark} Lattice polytopes with $m \leq 3$ contain at most nine lattice points in total, since they cannot have two points in the same residue class modulo $(3\Z)^2$.
+\begin{remark} Lattice polygons with $m \leq 3$ contain at most nine lattice points in total, since they cannot have two points in the same residue class modulo $(3\Z)^2$.
 In particular, they have $k\le 6$.
-On the other hand, the polytopes with $(\omega=3,m=4)$ have $k \leq 8$ because they have at most four points in each of the two intermediate lines along the direction where $\omega=3$ is attained.
-Thus, the cases not covered by \cref{lemma:width2} and \cref{lem:bigm} have between $3$ and $8$ interior lattice points.
+On the other hand, the polytopes with $(\omega,m)=(3,4)$ have $k \leq 8$ by \cref{eq:bounded_k}.
+Thus, the cases not covered by \cref{lemma:width2-b} and \cref{lem:bigm} have between $3$ and $8$ interior lattice points.
 Castryck~\cite{castryck2012movingout} enumerated all lattice polygons with $k\le 30$ up to unimodular equivalence, and showed that there are $120 + 211 + 403 + 714 + 1023 + 1830$ of them with $k$ equal to $3$, $4$, $5$, $6$, $7$, and $8$.
-The rest of the section could be replaced by a computer-aided computation of the covering radius of these $4301$ polygons. \end{remark}
+Hence, the arguments sketched above can be replaced by a computer-aided computation of the covering radius of these $4301$ polygons.
+(In fact, the covering radius needs only to be computed for those with $m\in\{3,4\}$). \end{remark}